Frequently Asked Questions About Gulf Shores, Alabama Fishing

 How many people do your boats carry?

 6 passengers.
 We carry six passengers maximum on both of our boats.
 Six passenger boats are also called six pack boats.
-Our 41' Hatteras is a six passenger boat because that is all our fishing permits would allow.
+Our 41′ Hatteras is a six passenger boat because that is all our fishing permits would allow.
 If we did not use the boat for hire, she is big enough to carry 17 people.
-The key is "for hire."
+The key is “for hire.”
 The coast guard came up with this rule and we do not know the history as to why six passengers became the magic number.
-Our inshore fishing boat, "Fish On" carries 6 passengers maximum, but the captain has his own restrictions and often takes 2 anglers per trip.
+Our inshore fishing boat, “Fish On” carries 6 passengers maximum, but the captain has his own restrictions and often takes 2 anglers per trip.
 It fishes 6 people comfortably.
-Our party baot carries up to 60 passengers.
+Our party boat carries up to 60 passengers.

 When should we book our fishing charter?

 Summer months, Holidays, Weekends and Fishing Tournaments create our biggest rush of charters.
 You need to plan early so you get the date of your choice.
 During the Fall, Winter and Spring, fishing slows a bit but we still experience high volumes of bookings during weekends.

 How long of a charter do we need to book?

 1/2 day fishing charter is best for those who want to have fun and catch a mess of fish.
 Inshore fishing trips are usually 4 to 6 hours in length.
 Our offshore trips range from a 1/2 day and a full day bottom fishing trip.
 1/2 day trips are ideal for those who want to catch a few fish to release or catch a few for supper.
 Full day bottom fishing trips are for those who want to be on the water all day and or, keep a few fish for supper.
 If you have kids or you have never done it before, you might consider a 6 hour trip.
 If you have been deep sea fishing before, I would suggest a full day trip.

 Offshore Fishing.
 How far out will we go?